 As bridesmaids aren’t an Italian wedding tradition (and Nico opted for a groomswoman rather than a best man), Georgette chose not to have matching dresses and simply asked her girls to pick green frocks; doesn’t the colour look beautiful against the rich red of Georgette’s berry bouquet?

-Anna Fuca to create her romantic lace and silk gown, which she paired with artisan-crafted blue wedges bought from Viajiyu in Florence.
+Such a beautiful series of locations called for a seriously gorgeous dress.
+Georgette turned to Sicilian born dressmaker Anna Fuca to create her romantic lace and silk gown, which she paired with artisan-crafted blue wedges bought from Viajiyu in Florence.

 ‘The dress was completely handmade by Anna using fabrics that we both together.
 After a rather awkward experience looking for a dress in Florence, I actually came to Anna regarding a story I wanted to write on her for my blog.
 We ended up talking for hours and I knew I needed to enlist her to make my dress.
 I loved the beautiful lace bodice that we picked together and light silk skirt that made the dress anything but heavy.
 This was my first experience getting something made completely for my body and I loved every single step of the process.”